ezefarina/boot-base/README.md

 * **classpath**: This will always be found as it's packed in the jar/war or whatever the package method is.
 It will contain the default values
 * **$HOME**: This would be considered optional, and it may contain environment specific properties such as the DB connection url, production profile, etc.

+### Database & Liquibase handling

+Liquibase changelogs can be run in two different ways:
+* **Gradle Plugin**: By running the liquibase tasks through Gradle
+* **On Application Startup**: By changing the following values on db.properties, liquibase can regenerate the database on application startup liquibase.enabled=false liquibase.drop-first=false

+Just like **when** changelogs are executed, you can also switch the liquibase profile by changing the property **liquibase.contexts** in db.properties

 ### Monitoring

 There are two options for monitoring enabled by default: